 The new Brooks Building for Composites and Systems Programs sits adjacent to these historic buildings on Spring Wharf (a FEMA VE flood zone), set back approximately 75 feet from the water.
 The design for the Brooks Building embraces the substantial challenges of resiliency required of this setting.

 The program for the building includes two floors—20,000 SF—of classroom and trade teaching areas for Composites Technology, Marine Systems, and Digital Modeling & Fabrication programs.
-Much of the program in this new space will be technology-based and related to the use of modern materials and components such as carbon fiber, composites and CAD fabricated assemblies.
+Much of the program in this new space is technology-based and related to the use of modern materials and components such as carbon fiber, composites and CAD fabricated assemblies.

 Special consideration was given to the resiliency of building systems.
 The teaching areas are located above an open parking level of 10,000 SF at grade, within the flood elevation.
 Utility, equipment, and machine rooms are located above the flood elevation, as are elevator components vulnerable to flooding.
 At grade, columns are encased in concrete to resist wave action and foundations are designed to resist erosion following a storm surge.
 Walls at grade are limited in area and other enclosures are designed as lightweight screens to partition storage and conceal parking.
-These enclosures were designed to breakaway in a severe flood event.
+These enclosures are designed to breakaway in a severe flood event.

 The New Structure is a model for resiliency in a fragile urban coastal setting and will endure for generations as part of the IYRS waterfront campus.Back to work section